Bernard Nguene

-Bernard Nguene (born 4 August 2006) is a Cameroonian professional football player who plays as a forward for Ligue 1 club Nice.
+Bernard Nguene (born 4 August 2006) is a Cameroonian professional football player who plays as a forward for Belgian Pro League club Standard Liège.

-Career
+Club career

 Nguene is a product of the youth academy of the Cameroonian club Brasseries du Cameroun.
 On 9 September 2024, he transferred to OGC Nice on a contract until 2028, originally assigned to their U19s.
 He made his senior and professional debut with Nice as a substitute in a 2–1 Ligue 1 loss to LOSC Lille on 17 January 2025.

+On 19 January 2026, Nguene joined Standard Liège in Belgium on loan with an option to buy.
+Just two weeks later, after Nguene made his debut, his transfer to Standard Liège was made permanent and he signed a two-and-a-half-season contract with the club.

 International career

 In July 2024, Nguene was called up to the Cameroon U20s for a set of friendlies.

 Playing style

-Nguene is a versatile forward who can play as a winger or striker He is not particular physical or defensive, but enjoys possession of the ball and can play with his back to goal.
+Nguene is a forward who can play as a winger or striker He is not particularly physical or defensive, but enjoys possession of the ball and can play with his back to the goal.
 He is an adept dribbler, and has good acceleration and aerial skills.